 The Chanler Newport Rhode Island, Cliff Walk and main house suites

-Brightly-hued clapboard houses and buildings delayed us as we clicked away furiously, the light was ethereal as the sun was setting over the yachts nestled in the harbor and as we walked through the cobbled streets of Bowen’s Wharf trying to take in all the wonderful shops and galleries, we stopped for a moment at The Cooper Cook House where Todd the barman convinced us to sample a perfectly executed Martini to enhance the view of the sun as it slipped behind the masts.
+Brightly-hued clapboard houses and buildings delayed us as we clicked away furiously, the light was ethereal as the sun was setting over the yachts nestled in the harbour and as we walked through the cobbled streets of Bowen’s Wharf trying to take in all the wonderful shops and galleries, we stopped for a moment at The Cooper Cook House where Todd the barman convinced us to sample a perfectly executed Martini to enhance the view of the sun as it slipped behind the masts.
 There were too many restaurants to choose from, but if you love clam chowder try the bustling Black Pearl, great lobster and seafood at The Moorings where our lovely host Alex from Discover Newport took us that night, or a great choice of everything can be found back at the Cooper Cook House.

 Newport Gilded Age mansions

-Newport Rhode Island was everything High Society had promised me, including a few versions of the ‘True Love’ nestled in the harbor.
-Looking at our list of ‘things to do’ we despaired at the time we had but gamely set out with our guide Alex to see the famous Breakers and other homes of the Robber Barons from the Gilded Age which Grace Kelly drives past in High Society, drive along the beaches and homes on Ocean Drive, visit the fabulous International Tennis Hall of Fame where we could have spent all afternoon, munch some delicious lobster ‘sliders’ overlooking the deck at the slick and chic 40 Degrees North Hotel, walk through the cobbled streets and wharves of the harbor and finished being regaled with stories of the wonderful sailing and fishing experiences you can organize in this marvelous place.
+Newport Rhode Island was everything High Society had promised me, including a few versions of the ‘True Love’ nestled in the harbour.
+Looking at our list of ‘things to do’ we despaired at the time we had but gamely set out with our guide Alex to see the famous Breakers and other homes of the Robber Barons from the Gilded Age which Grace Kelly drives past in High Society, drive along the beaches and homes on Ocean Drive, visit the fabulous International Tennis Hall of Fame where we could have spent all afternoon, munch some delicious lobster ‘sliders’ overlooking the deck at the slick and chic 40 Degrees North Hotel, walk through the cobbled streets and wharves of the harbour and finished being regaled with stories of the wonderful sailing and fishing experiences you can organise in this marvellous place.
 That night we dined in Jonathan Cartwright’s third and final dining room, Muse at the delicious Vanderbilt Grace where we were staying that night.
 Built by Alfred Gwynne Vanderbilt in 1909, they say for his mistress at the time, the former Vanderbilt Hall is a quintessential Newport mansion that in recent years has been restored to its former glory.

 Nearing the end of our epic tour we left the next day and drove the easy distance to the ferry for Martha’s Vineyard and the Harbor Hotel which was to be our home for the night.
 ‘The Vineyard’ such a charming island with so much to do we ran out of time.
 In the hands of Nancy, our veritable font of knowledge and clearly an island icon, we saw beaches, the charming Edgartown, the famous Gingerbread Houses, picked our lobster from the tank and ate on steps in Mememsha which is a tiny fishing village in Chilmark, rode bikes to the beach, watched the waves crashing on the stunning shore of Aquinnah – what a treasure trove of an island this is.
 Come for days, not hours and then you can experience the beauty of the Hob Knob Inn or the divine Charlotte Street Inn depending on your tastes and watch the sun set off the terrace of The Atlantic before settling down to a seafood dinner.